 Umbrella Stroller(for toddler) & Baby Carrier

-We only take this small version of a stroller when we know there will be lots of walking involved.
+When I think of what to pack when traveling with a baby and toddler, a stroller is a must.
+We only take a small stroller when we know there will be lots of walking involved.
 Otherwise, it stays home too.
-I also throw in either the Ergo, or when our babies are only a few months I’ll take our Moby Wrap.
-See my review of the Moby vs. Boba baby wrap here.
+I also throw in either the Ergo, or when our babies are only a few months I’ll take our Boba Wrap.

 Things I don’t bring.